synapsestudios/oidc-platform/docs/implementation.md

 ### Client Credentials

 The client credentials workflow is used whe your application is interacting with the authorization server's api, but is not acting on behalf of your users.
-It's a way for the your client application to get an access token and make api calls without having to authenticate a user.
+It's a way for your client application to get an access token and make api calls without having to authenticate a user.
 [This guide](https://alexbilbie.com/guide-to-oauth-2-grants/) explains the client credentials grant well.
 If you're brave you can venture into the [OAuth 2.0](https://tools.ietf.org/html/rfc6749#section-4.4) spec for more detail.

+It is a best practice to not allow the client credentials grant for clients that end users will be using.
+Instead set up a separate client in the OIDC Platform for your system to use.

 #### Example token request